grajrb/Event-Management/README.md

 The UI currently supports creation and listing of events with graceful fallback to local persistence.
 Attendee registration UI can be layered by calling `registerAttendee` from `lib/api.ts` and adding a detail view component.

+### Timezone Selector

+On the events list page a timezone dropdown (default `Asia/Kolkata`) issues refetches using the `tz` query parameter.
+This instructs the backend (when available) to return localized projections (`start_time_local` / `end_time_local` in future enhancement or adjusted UTC interpretation).
+When the backend is unreachable the selector only influences newly created events' assumed timezone (passed to the `createEvent` call) while legacy localStorage items remain unchanged.

+### Event Detail & Attendees

+The event detail page now fetches the event from the backend via `fetchEvent(id)` and renders two attendee subcomponents:

+- `AddAttendeeForm`: posts to `/events/{id}/register` and triggers a refresh.
+- `AttendeeList`: paginated attendee fetcher using `/events/{id}/attendees`.

+If the backend is offline these lists will appear empty (no local fallback implemented for per-event attendee data).
+This is intentional to keep local fallback scope limited to event listing/creation.

 ## Possible Enhancements

 - Edit / delete events & attendee cancellation